 Since 2005, Bill Gertz has served as the President and CEO of AIFS, a leading organization in the field of educational and cultural exchange.
 In addition, Bill continues as CEO of AIFS, a role he has held since 2005 under the leadership of Founder Sir Cyril Taylor.
 Bill is a native New Yorker with more than 40 years of experience in International Education.
 He is a graduate of SUNY Binghamton, where he studied journalism and majored in European history.
 Shortly after college, he worked as a freelance writer, investigative reporter and editor.
 Later on, Bill completed the Strategic Marketing Management Program at Harvard Business School and in 2014 received an Honorary Doctorate in International Relations from Richmond, the American International University in London.

 In 1985, Bill joined AIFS as Associate Marketing Director.
-During his tenure at AIFS, Bill has led many initiatives that have been instrumental to the growth and direction of the company including leading it to its most successful years to date.
+During his tenure at AIFS, Bill has led many initiatives that have been instrumental to the growth and direction of the organization including leading it to its most successful years to date.
 In 1986, Bill helped AIFS launch the Au Pair in America program, which today is one of the largest au pair placement agencies in the world.
 He was promoted to Vice President of AIFS in 1990 and Chief Operating Officer in 1998 before becoming President and CEO in 2005.
 Total annual worldwide participants on AIFS educational programs, including Au Pair in America, Camp America, Summer Institute for the Gifted, Academic Year in America, Cultural Insurance Services International and College Study Abroad, are approximately 40,000.